 The Software Tool Soft4Lean SWI

 I got an offer from Tomasz Koch from the Lean Enterprise Institute Poland to try out the software tool Soft4Lean SWI that helps in creating a standard.
 It helped me in creating this example standard for my cup of ramen.
+(This app is also available in Portugal through the Lean Academy Portugal)

 Disclosure: Tomasz and I have known each other for quite some time now for our mutual benefit, and occasionally even do business together.
 I did not receive any compensation for this post.